Gravitational time dilation, free fall, and matter waves: Gravitational time dilation

 \subsection{Gravitational time dilation from red shift}

 In this Section we derive Eq.~\eqref{DeltaT} by considering the energy a photon gains when falling in a gravitational field.
-Einstein's original derivation using Lorentz transformation is summarized in Appendix \ref{AppEin}.
+Einstein's original derivation using the Lorentz transformation is summarized in Appendix \ref{AppEin}.

-Consider a model clock consisting of a charged harmonic oscillator with frequency $\nu_1$, placed in the Earth's gravitational field, at point 1 where the gravitational potential is $U_1$.
-When photons emitted by the oscillating charge are registered at another point 2 with the gravitational potential $U_2$, conservation of energy requires that their frequency changes to $\nu_2$,
+Consider a model clock consisting of a charged harmonic oscillator with frequency $\nu_1$, placed in the Earth's gravitational field, at point 1 where the gravitational potential is $V_1$.
+When photons emitted by the oscillating charge arrive at another point 2 with the gravitational potential $V_2$, conservation of energy requires their frequency to change to $\nu_2$,

 All processes occurring at point 1 with time intervals $\Delta t_1$ are observed from point 2 at intervals $\Delta t_2$ such that, according to Eq.~\eqref{eq:1},